 Let's pause to think about what's going on here then.
 We saw in the previous section that all the members in a syndicate share the profits and losses from all the contracts that the Syndicate writes in the year, but we now have another type of sharing in the form of coinsurance.
 So for a given contract we might have a dozen syndicates all sharing the risk, and inside each syndicate we might have dozens of members also sharing the risk of their syndicate.
 Therefore each contract could potentially be shared by hundreds of members!

 The following graphic shows how the slip system works.

 Any time an insurance contract is written, capital is required to cover the possibility that the claims might be larger than the premiums.
 Otherwise there is a risk that a policyholder might not be able to claim from the insurer if the insurer gets into financial trouble.

 Given the complicated way that business is written at Lloyd's, how do we decide how much capital to take from each member, and how is this capital held?

 What happens though if the claims are larger than the premiums across all the business written for the year?
-We will run out of money in our PTF and will need additional capital.
+The syndicate will run out of money in their PTF and will need additional capital.
 To cover this possibility members will deposit 'Funds at Lloyd's' (FAL) with their Syndicate.
-For a given Syndicate, if their PTF proves to be inadequate to cover claims, then the syndicate will have made a loss and the FALs will be used to make up the difference.
-What happens if even the FALs are too small to cover claims?
-All members are required to contribute a small amount every year to a central Lloyd's fund.
+For a given syndicate, if their PTF proves to be inadequate to cover claims, then the syndicate will have made a loss and the FALs will be used to make up the difference.
+What happens in the unlikely event that even the FALs are too small to cover the claims?
+To cover this eventuality, all members are also required to contribute a small amount every year to the Lloyd's central fund.
 This fund is only used to pay claims if the FALs for a given syndicate prove inadequate.

 The following graphic illustrates this process.